mookiedog/ptwd/README.md

 # Goal

-The goal of this repo is to provide a basic debuggable "hello, world" C/C++ project for Raspberry Pi Pico boards (Pico or Pico2, regular or wireless versions).
+The goal of this repo is to show you how to create a basic debuggable "hello, world" C/C++ project for Raspberry Pi Pico boards (Pico or Pico2, regular or wireless versions).

-Visual Studio Code will be the IDE for our development environment.
+Visual Studio Code will be the IDE for the development environment.
 The development environment is linux-centric, but can easily run on a Windows machine by using Windows Subsystem for Linux (WSL2).

 There is a fair bit of software to install, and there are a lot of steps.